SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifus in media.md

 >ARCHIVE (2020)
 Now my take: Please don't pay for it.
 Watch the trailer, make some screenshots or download them, and you got the best of it.
 I'm hiding all the real spoilers, but not every piece of info, especially if it's even in the trailer: This movie is more about uploads than robowaifus.
 The problems the main character encounters feel utterly constructed and don't make much sense.
 It's just about twisting it towards robowaifu and AI engineers bad, trying to outsmart death also bad.
 >SPOILER ALERT
-[spoiler]I don't see why you >>8273 called prototype 2 a spoiled brat.
+%%I don't see why you >>8273 called prototype 2 a spoiled brat.
 She would have deserved some hugs, and I would have done it.
 But she would't even exist, because why?
-I mean, they came up with something... [/spoiler]
+I mean, they came up with something... %%
-[spoiler]When he refused prototype 3 in his bed, this was so cringy that I needed a break.
-Again, it might make sense in a way that it is revealed later, but this is soo bad.[/spoiler]
+%%When he refused prototype 3 in his bed, this was so cringy that I needed a break.
+Again, it might make sense in a way that it is revealed later, but this is soo bad.%%
 SPOILER about the END:
-[spoiler]Yeah, the twist at the end could be great if the rest wasn't so bad, but nowadays I'm thinking that of course they had to put in a "wahman are still the future".
+%%Yeah, the twist at the end could be great if the rest wasn't so bad, but nowadays I'm thinking that of course they had to put in a "wahman are still the future".
 Some parts of the story make a bit more sense, in retro perspective, with the twist at the end.
-But that's just bad story telling.[/spoiler]
+But that's just bad story telling.%%
 It's like a not so great episode of Black Mirror.

 # 112